 Association between depressive symptoms and dietary intake in people with, and at risk of, type 2 diabetes and cardiovascular disease

-Professor Adrienne O’Neil will present on the association between depressive symptoms and dietary intake in people with, and at risk of, type 2 diabetes and cardiovascular disease and Dr Rachelle Opie will discuss the CALM trial – a dietary and exercise intervention program for those with mental illness – and its impact of mental health and cardiometabolic health.
-The presentations will be followed by a Q&A session facilitated by Professor Jane Speight of the ACBRD.
+Professor Adrienne O’Neil presented on the association between depressive symptoms and dietary intake in people with, and at risk of, type 2 diabetes and cardiovascular disease and Dr Rachelle Opie discussed the CALM trial – a dietary and exercise intervention program – and its impact on mental health and cardiometabolic health.
+The presentations were followed by a Q&A session facilitated by Professor Jane Speight of the ACBRD.

 Webinar Session 4

 Diabetes Distress in Adolescents with Type 1 Diabetes

 Bec Johnson (CEO of Type 1 Diabetes Family Centre) presented on the practical approach and Dr Virginia Hagger (Deakin University) presented on the research perspective.
 This was followed by a Question & Answer session facilitated by Professor Jane Speight.